nikosdion/joomla_com_upgrader/README.md

 **What it does**
 * Namespace all of your MVC (Model, Controller, View and Table) classes and place them into the appropriate directories.
 * Refactor and namespace helper classes.
+* Change static type hints in PHP code and docblocks.

 **What I would like to add**
 * Refactor and namespace HTML helper classes into services.